Bmood-beta/WinnerPicker/README.md

 the input file is rewritten back without winners for a redraw.

 # Create an application
-To create a standalone executable using PyInstaller, open a terminal and navigate to the directory containing your script.
-Then run the following command:
+To create a standalone executable using PyInstaller, open a terminal and navigate to the directory containing WinnerPicker.py and run the following command:

     pyinstaller --onefile WinnerPicker.py